 Nature of Operations

-TerraForm Global, Inc. and its subsidiaries (together, the “Company”) is a controlled affiliate of SunEdison, Inc. (together with its consolidated subsidiaries excluding the Company, "SunEdison").
-TerraForm Global, Inc. is a holding company and its sole asset is an equity interest in TerraForm Global, LLC (“Global LLC”), a globally diversified renewable energy company that owns, through its subsidiaries, wind and solar power plants and long-term contractual arrangements to sell the electricity generated by such power plants to third parties.
-TerraForm Global, Inc. is the managing member of Global LLC and operates, controls and consolidates the business affairs of Global LLC.
+TerraForm Global, Inc. (“Global”) was formed under the name SunEdison Emerging Markets Growth and Yield, Inc. on September 12, 2014, as a wholly owned indirect subsidiary of SunEdison, Inc. (“SunEdison”).
+The name of the Company was changed from SunEdison Emerging Markets Growth and Yield, Inc. to SunEdison Emerging Markets Yield, Inc. on September 26, 2014.
+The name change from SunEdison Emerging Markets Yield, Inc. to TerraForm Global, Inc. became effective on April 1, 2015.
+Following the Company’s initial public offering (“IPO”) on August 5, 2015, and as part of a series of formation transactions, the Company became a holding company and its sole asset is an equity interest in TerraForm Global, LLC (“Global LLC”), a globally diversified renewable energy company that owns, through its subsidiaries, wind and solar power plants and long-term contractual arrangements to sell the electricity generated by such power plants to third parties.
+The Company is the managing member of Global LLC and operates, controls and consolidates the business affairs of Global LLC.